About This Course

 Students on this Medicine programme will broadly follow the same curriculum as those based in Cardiff but with a greater focus on community medicine through a range of clinical placements in varied environments including a full year at a GP Surgery, time in large teaching hospitals, mountain medicine and rural environments.
-Students will also experience small group teaching at Bangor University (TEF Gold rated) and award-winning clinical teaching at the University Health Board.
+At Bangor University, students will also experience small group teaching and award-winning clinical teaching at the University Health Board.

 The C21 north Wales/ gogledd Cymru course accepts high performing students from recognised feeder stream courses linked to the School of Medicine’s Graduate Entry Programme and also students already accepted onto A100 programme who wish to transfer after successful completion of their first year.
 It aims to offer comprehensive preparation for a rewarding working life as a Foundation Doctor in the NHS and the career beyond.
 The course is structured to allow students to acquire the necessary knowledge, clinical skills and professional attitudes required by the General Medical Council within an integrated spiral curriculum.
 The course is designed to produce great clinicians who understand people and the environment in which we live.

 Please also see this page on the Cardiff University website.

 Please see this page on the Cardiff University website.